hashicorp/go-envparse/README.md

 Parsing a line does 2 allocations regardless of line length or complexity.

-The parser is just sophisticated enough to handle parsing any JSON strings properly to allow for cross-language/platform encoding of arbitrarily complex data.
+The parser supports JSON strings which allows for cross-language/platform encoding of arbitrarily complex data.

-This is particularly useful if parsing environment variables from a templated file where the template needs a way to escape newlines, etc:
+For example if you are parsing environment variables from a templated file, the template can JSON encode data that may contain newlines:

 ```
 FOO={{ some_template_function | toJSON }}
 ```

-May enocde to something like:
+...would be templated to:

 ```
 FOO="The template value\nmay have included\nsome newlines!\n\ud83d\udd25"
 ```

-Which `Parse()` would return as:
+...and `envparse.Parse()` would return:

 ```go
 map[string]string{